siliusmv/FPLD/README.md

-The goal of this package is to model diurnal temperature range in Norway using the FPLD.
+This repository contains the code used for creating all the results in the paper [Quantile based modeling of diurnal temperature range with the five-parameter lambda distribution](https://doi.org/10.1002/env.2719), which performs modelling of diurnal temperature range in Norway using the FPL distribution.

 ## Installation